kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Secret

 This annotation records the {{< glossary_tooltip term_id="name" text="name">}} of the
-ServiceAccount that the token (stored in the Secret) represents.
+ServiceAccount that the token (stored in the Secret of type `kubernetes.io/service-account-token`) represents.

 ### kubernetes.io/service-account.uid